dony-aep/Layers-Pane-Plus-by-Dony/README.md

    - Use the native After Effects dialog (if applicable)
    - Choose your settings in the dialog
    - The script will ensure the name is unique in the composition
-6. To split all layers at the current time indicator:
+6. To split layers at the current time indicator:
-   - Click the "Crop any layer" button
+   - Click the "Split Layers at Current Time" button
+   - **Note:**
-   - All layers will be split at the current time
+     - If a layer is selected, only that layer will be split at the current time.
-   - **Note:** If there is no active composition, you will be notified to create one first
+     - If no layer is selected, all applicable layers will be split at the current time.
+7. To precompose layers:
+   - Select one or more layers in the active composition
+   - Click the "Precompose Selected Layers" button
+   - The native After Effects Precompose dialog will appear
+   - Configure your precomposition settings and confirm

 ## Version History

-### v1.6.5 (Current Version)
+### v1.7 (Current Version)
+- Renamed the layer splitting function for better clarity
+- Enhanced the layer splitting function to handle specific or all layers based on selection
+- Added a new button for quickly precomposing selected layers

+### v1.6.5
 - Restored alert for active composition in the `splitAllLayers` function
 - Updated layer splitting functionality
 - Fixed command ID for creating new composition